anishka-v/ASDRP-cardiovascular-disease/README.md

 **model.py**:
 - Uses a random forest classifier to predict cardiovascular diseases
-- Finds the optimal values for the algorithms's hyperparameters
+- Finds the optimal values for the algorithm's hyperparameters